OrganicCarrot4095/IT2805/exam sheet/Eksamen.md

 # EKSAMEN IT2805

-## Introduction
+## KTN basically
-#### Webarchitecture

 Server-client relationship, Cloud, Network

-#### The Internet
 TCP/IP, OSI-model: application (HTTP, FTP, SSH), transport (TCP, UDP), network (IP), data link (ethernet, WiFi), physical, Domains and DNS, Routing, WWW,

 ## Document Object Model
-Programming interface for HTML an XML.
+Programming interface for HTML and XML.
 A web page is a document, which can be displayed in the browser, the HTML file itself or as a document tree.
 This HTML file:
 ```
 <!DOCTYPE html>
 <html>